 measuring cups and spoons

 1. Set oven to 325 degrees.
 Fill pan with muffin cups, or grease pan with cooking spray.
 Melt butter in pot over medium-low heat.

 2. Beat together remaining ingredients.
-Beat in melted butter.
+Slowly pour in melted butter, while beating to incorporate.

 NOTES & TIPS